Deadline ICAS 11 proposals

 Events will include: panels and roundtable discussions, keynote speeches, craft exhibitions, a film and documentary festival and the second Asian Studies Book Fair.
 With all these activities ICAS is contributing to the decentering of Asian Studies by including more ‘Asian voices’ while successfully convening a global space in which Asia scholars and social and cultural actors from the whole world can directly interact.
 Participate at ICAS 11 and enjoy the multitude of networking opportunities, possibilities to share your research and to meet with publishers.

-ICAS 11 will be held at the Law Faculty Building of Leiden University from 16-19 July 2019.
+ICAS 11 will be held at the Law Faculty Building and Lipsius Humanities Faculty Building of Leiden University from 16-19 July 2019.
 It will be organized by the International Institute for Asian Studies, Leiden University, and GIS Asie (French Academic Network on Asian Studies).
 1750 Asia specialists and representatives of civil society are expected to attend.

 The special focus of ICAS 11 is Asia and Europe.
 Asia in Europe, but proposals for ICAS 11 may involve topics from all Asian Studies disciplines in the broadest possible sense.
 Topics could range from (but are not limited to) Eurasia; Citizen participation; Political economy; Heritage and Identity; Connectivity; New Pedagogies; Foreign Workers; Mediascapes; Social Capital; Rethinking Education; Religious Transformation; Postcolonial; Democracy; Neoliberalism; Intellectual History; and Big Data.

-Further information about registration fees, accommodation, and logistics will be provided on the ICAS website after completion of the review process.
+Further information about registration fees, accommodation, and logistics are provided on the ICAS 11 website.

 ICAS Book and Dissertation Prize 2019